-Blank stares from employees itching to swivel back to their screens; months later, most people are still due to complete whatever ‘critical’ training was announced.
+Blank stares from employees itching to swivel back to their screens.
+Months later, most people are still due to complete whatever ‘critical’ training was announced.

-Labelling a piece of training as mandatory isn’t enough to motivate learners; especially if it’s a tough topic.
+Labelling a piece of training as mandatory isn’t enough to motivate learners, especially if it’s a tough topic.

 A creative way to work around this problem is to tweak the way that ‘challenging’ content is presented.
-If you have an unpopular PDF, for example, turn into a SCORM quiz or entertaining video guide.
+If you have an unpopular PDF, for example, turn it into a SCORM quiz or an entertaining video guide.